mzhang28/blog/src/content/partials/shortBio.md

 I'm a computer science master's student at the [University of Minnesota][1], advised by [Favonia].
 My current research topic is in cubical type theory and formalization of the Serre spectral sequence.

-I also work as a researcher for [SIFT], specializing in compilers and binary analysis.
+I've also worked as a researcher for [SIFT], specializing in compilers and binary analysis.
 Previously I worked as a software engineer at [Swoop Search] and [AWS].

 Before that, I was a CTF hobbyist.
 I created [EasyCTF], a cybersecurity competition for high schoolers.
 I also briefly played with the CTF team [Project Sekai][pjsk].